lucidworks/solr/solr/modules/external-files/README.md

 and supports a larger number of external files, while minimizing the impact of loading and updating of external files on response time.

+The strategy for achieving better performance are the following:

+* Partitioning of external files first by shard and then a second level of partitioning within the shards.
+* Sorting the partitioned files by unique id
+* Binary formatting of partitioned files to eliminate all parsing and object creation during the load
+* On new and first searchers, inside Solr, creating sorted partitioned binary files that reside in the index with a mapping between unique id and lucene id.
+Each of these index partitions match up with a partition of the external files.
+* Parallel loading of the sorted, binary, partitioned files.
+The loading is done through a very efficient merge join between the sorted, partitioned index mapping and external file partitions.
+A thread is allocated for each partition which merges an external partition with its matching internal index partition.
+* Improved caching of internal files to support LRU eviction.
+This allows external file fields to be loaded and unloaded from memory to support a larger number of external file fields than can fit in memory at once.
+Because external file fields can be loaded quickly the performance hit for reloading an evicted external file is kept to a minimum.
+* Support for a configurable directory for external files.
+This allows external files to be mounted as a shared drive on each Solr replica to avoid the need to replicate the data to each node.

 # Design

 The External Files Module design can be broken down into four main areas: **handling of external files**,